imagej/imagej.github.io/_pages/plugins/analyze-skeleton/index.md

 Table of results
 ----------------

-{% include thumbnail src='/media/AnalyzeSkeleton-Results-table.png' title='Example of AnalyzeSkeleton Results table'%} After classification, a “Results” window is displayed showing for each skeleton in the image:
+{% include thumbnail src='/media/AnalyzeSkeleton-Results-table.png' title='Example of AnalyzeSkeleton Results table'%} After classification, a "Results" window is displayed showing for each skeleton in the image:

 -   The number of branches (slab segments, usually connecting end-points, end-points and junctions or junctions and junctions).
 The special case of a circular skeleton is also contemplated here.
 -   The number of voxels of every type: end-point, slab and junction voxels.